-Having a credit card – or even a couple of credit cards – isn’t always a bad thing for young adults, provided they learn about credit management and use credit wisely.
-Related Questions:first credit card for young adultyoung adults first credit card
+Last Updated 21st April, 2013 Having a credit card – or even a couple of credit cards – isn’t always a bad thing for young adults, provided they learn about credit management and use credit wisely.
+Related Questions:first credit card for young adult

-A secured credit card is typically a good option for those who might have thin credit, or perhaps no credit.
+Last Updated 4th April, 2013 A secured credit card is typically a good option for those who might have thin credit, or perhaps no credit.
 Maybe you have bad credit because you’ve had credit problems in the past.
-Don‘t think that the entire world of credit is closed to you, because frankly nothing could be further from the […]
+Don‘t think that the entire world of credit is closed to you, because frankly nothing could […]

 Last Updated 31st January, 2014 Having a low credit score can take you out of the running for many credit cards.
 But credit blemishes – or even major black marks on your credit report – don’t mean you’re financially doomed and can never get a credit card.
 Related Questions:Bad to Fair Credit Cards